MicrosoftDocs/SupportArticles-docs/support/system-center/vmm/reserved-characters-cause-vmm-crash.md

 ---
 title: Reserved characters cause the VMM console to crash
-description: Fixes an issue in which System Center 2012 Virtual Machine Manager console will crash when you add a library that contains reserved characters. ms.date: 04/26/2020 ms.prod-support-area-path:
+description: Fixes an issue in which System Center 2012 Virtual Machine Manager console crashes when you add a library that contains reserved characters. ms.date: 04/26/2020 ms.prod-support-area-path:
 ---
 # Adding a library that contains reserved characters to SCVMM 2012 causes the console to crash

-This article fixes an issue in which System Center 2012 Virtual Machine Manager console will crash when you add a library that contains reserved characters.
+This article fixes an issue in which System Center 2012 Virtual Machine Manager console crashes when you add a library that contains reserved characters.

 _Original product version:_ &nbsp; System Center 2012 Virtual Machine Manager
 _Original KB number:_ &nbsp; 2679685

 ## Symptoms

-When adding a library share to System Center 2012 Virtual Machine Manager, the console may crash if the share being used contains certain reserved characters (e.g. > or ?, etc.).
+When adding a library share to System Center 2012 Virtual Machine Manager, the console may crash if the share being used contains certain reserved characters (such as **>** or **?**, etc.).

 ## Cause